hirosystems/community-meeting/README.md

 Use the [Zoom link](https://hiropbc.zoom.us/meeting/register/tZErduugrjIrGdW6lQtcz7Osy6-J2S1dN5Vl) to join the monthly live discussion.
 Registration is required.
 Feel free to add it to your calendar client of choice.

 After each meeting, notes from the meetings are added to the [notes](/notes/) folder.
+And the deck at [slides](/slides/) folder.

 ## Meeting Agenda

 - Intro
 - Smart Contract of the Month
 - Hiro Release Updates
-- Community Topic/ Monthly Deep Dive
+- Community Topic / Monthly Deep Dive
 - Wrap-up / Shoutouts / Thanks

 ## Community Topics